yiisoft/yii2/docs/guide/input-file-upload.md

 Uploading multiple files
 ------------------------

-If you need to download multiple files at once, some adjustments are required.
+If you need to upload multiple files at once, some adjustments are required.

 Model: